WDI-DTLA-41/exercise-w04d05-methods-js/readme.md

 It should
 - allow us to store objects
 - allow us to give objects IDs
-- allow us to retreieve objects by ID
+- allow us to retrieve objects by ID
 - allow us to update object values
 - allow us to overwrite objects